Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Note: the information below is just an example and does not take into account all of the factors lenders consider when evaluating a loan application.
 Actual lenders may charge different interest rates.

-Where can I find a car loan with a competitive interest rate?
+Where can I find the best car loan rates in Canada?

-8 tips to get the best rate on your car loan
+8 tips to get the best car loan interest rates in Canada

-Lenders don’t just rely on your credit score when they decide your interest rate.
+A few different factors help lenders determine the car loan interest rates you’ll be offered.
 The more well-rounded your application, the better your chances of scoring a low rate.
 Although there are many factors that may play a role in your interest rate, these are the four main points lenders consider when reviewing your application:

 - Credit score.
-Those with higher scores generally have access to lower rates, so improving your credit history is an important part of getting a low rate on your car loan.
+Those with higher scores generally have access to lower car loan rates, so improving your credit history is an important part of getting a low interest rate on your car loan.

 - Income.
 Lenders consider your income because it reflects your ability to pay back the loan.
 They also want to see a low debt-to-income ratio to make sure you can afford your loan.

 - Vehicle.
-Your vehicle’s make and model also play a role in your interest rate, especially if you’re buying a used car.
-Since it’s likely that your car will be used as collateral for the loan, lenders often charge higher interest for cars that are likely to break down.
+Your vehicle’s make and model can also play a role car loan rates, especially if you’re buying a used car.
+Since it’s possible that your car will be used as collateral to secure the loan, lenders often charge higher interest for cars that are of poorer quality and are more likely to break down.

 Frequently asked questions